lopidav/CodinGame-clash-info/README.md

 - Add clash info to the cards that are already included on the page.
 Like on the "friends" page.
 - Make it pretty.
 - Add cashing.

+Original idea and development by Allis.
+Some optimization by TheCrucial.